-If you walk along Montague Street, turn right on Hicks, left on Pierrepont and then right on Willow, you will find three federal row houses from around 1820, some of the best preserved in the city.
+If you walk toward the river along Montague Street, turn right on Hicks, left on Pierrepont and then right on Willow, you will find three federal row houses from around 1820, some of the best preserved in the city.
 Some highlights: 155 Willow Street is where Arthur Miller lived with Marilyn Monroe at the time he wrote “The Crucible”.
 Truman Capote lived in the house at 70 Willow Street which was owned at that time by my teacher at NYU, Oliver Smith.
 Oliver was one of the founders of American Ballet Theater.

 Along Montague, almost any restaurant or coffee shop will satisfy, so pick the most beautiful, relax and soak in the ambience.

 In the building that stood on the corner of Montagne and Court, Jackie Robinson signed the contract that stunned the world, in the offices of the Brooklyn Dodgers Baseball Club.
-It is now one of those seven banks.
+It is now one of those banks.